 Pregnancy tests can either be urine or blood tests, but the most commonly used are urine tests.
-Urine pregnancy tests are accurate, and they carry almost the same accuracy as blood pregnancy tests, but they are considerably more economical.
+Urine tests are accurate, and they carry almost the same accuracy as blood tests, but they are considerably more economical.
 Urine tests can be taken in a doctor’s office or in the convenience of your own home.

 If you have been sexually active and are experiencing any symptoms of pregnancy, it is recommended that you take one of the many different over the counter pregnancy tests.
 The American Pregnancy Association is available to help you in locating a pregnancy test location.